EthanTrout/Lingo-practice/TESTING.md

 ## submitAnswer onlick function

 ### the submitAnswer function will
 - add the value of user input to the game controller obj
+- call the displayAnswer function
 - call the verifyAnswer function

 #### manual testing the game obj is updated